The Real Reason You're Burnt Out—and Can't Rest

 Read more from Janet Kim

-ISSUE DATE: July 17, 2025 7-Minute Networking: The Easiest Daily Ritual Most People Ignore Hello Reader Welcome to Level Up Weekly newsletter, where I leverage 19 years in Stanford tech to help emerging leaders think strategically, build influence, and execute with confidence - so you’re seen, heard and valued where it matters most.
-This July, we’re focusing on how to move from chaos to clarity—whether you’re looking for your next job, aiming for a promotion, or making your mark in your...
+September 4, 2025 𝗧𝗵𝗲 𝗣𝗼𝘄𝗲𝗿 𝗼𝗳 𝗕𝗲𝗶𝗻𝗴 𝗮𝗻 𝗨𝗻𝗱𝗲𝗿𝗱𝗼𝗴 Hello Reader Welcome to Level Up Weekly newsletter, where I leverage 19 years in Stanford tech to help emerging leaders think strategically, build influence, and execute with confidence - so you’re seen, heard and valued where it matters most. ~~~~~~~~~~ I wasn't born confident.
+In fact, for the longest time, I was the definition of an underdog – unseen, unheard, and overlooked.But here's the thing about underdogs: we have something that can't...